 Why rescue sucks

-The wasband and I met at a time when I was struggling – not least in the courage department.
-My relationship with my family of origin was breaking down.
-I was devastated.
-He came along (in a plum-colored Peugeot) and rescued me.
-He wasn’t the most gallant rescuer in the history of the world.
-But at the time, I believed that rescue was my only hope (so I was prepared to overlook a certain lack of gallantry.
-He’d never have cut it as a Disney prince but, hey, right place at the right time…)
+Plum Peugeot man wasn’t the most gallant rescuer in the history of the world.
+But at the time, I rescue felt like my only hope (so I was prepared to overlook a certain lack of gallantry.
+He’d never have cut it as a Disney prince but, hey, right place, right time…)

 The Rescue Program is all about setting up a win-lose relationship.
 They win.
 You lose.